IngoClemens/placeReflection/README.md

 ## Changelog:

+**1.2.2 (2018-10-07)**

+    - In case the menu item cannot be added to the modify menu a new menu gets created after the last.
+    - Fixed an incompatibility when calling the tool from another module.
+    - Adjustments to the option box.
+    - Added the quick zoom tool.

 **1.2.1 (2018-10-05)**

     - Reversed the speed modifiers shift and ctrl to be more inline with the default Maya navigation (channel box).